Frequently

 The concept design submission is a pro-bono exercise.

-After a plan is pre-approved and published in the Catalog, Standard and Extended Design Track participants are compensated per home design licensed.
+After a plan is pre-approved and published in the Catalog, Standard Track participants are compensated per home design licensed.

 Independent Design Track participants will contract with homeowners directly once the design is selected.